MounirHamani/SportsPress/readme.txt

 = Can I import teams/players/staff/matches? =

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.
+Supports CSV files generated by [LeagueLobster](http://tboy.co/leaguelobster).

 = What's the difference between the free and Pro plugin? =